 You nudge, politely chase, leave messages, insist, get cross, write a snotty email, delete that snotty email, breathe and chase again, showing empathy and being super-reasonable and…..nothing.

-Now what?
 How do you go about getting your invoice paid?

 My first finance job was Purchase Ledger (processing and paying bills) for a radio station.
 I was good at it.
 Good at playing the ‘game’ of slowing the flow of cash out.
 Things like getting a cheque signed and ready to post, but stashing the envelope in my drawer until I got chased again.
 Asking for a copy invoice when it was already processed and approved for payment on Sage (!) – brinkmanship.